AlbertSlxx/Projekt-z-IO/README.md

 # Turn based RPG game
-## with the ability to create your own levels
+## with the ability to create your own levels (more information in documentation)